dimi309/small3d/README.md

 despite the deprecation, OpenGL and OpenGL ES still work just fine on Apple.
 I will reconsider implementing a Vulkan renderer or a Metal renderer in the future, or even a DirectX renderer (why not) if OpenGL ever does indeed get discontinued on any platform small3d currently supports.
-In the meantime, my priority is that games made with small3d run on as many devices as possible and not that I use the latest rendering technologies.
+My priority is always that games made with small3d run on as many devices as possible and that the codebase remains pretty small - pun intended :) - and manageable.

 ---